Skip to main content

 West Nile Virus

-West Nile virus (WNV) is a "bird virus" that is primarily transmitted between birds by mosquitoes.
+West Nile virus (WNV) is a "bird virus" primarily transmitted between birds by mosquitoes.
 The virus is transmitted to humans through the bite of a mosquito infected with WNV.
 People who get WNV cannot transmit it to other people.
-WNV is an endemic in Los Angeles County, which means its present every year.
+WNV is endemic in Los Angeles County, which means it is present every year.